xmliszt/joodle/Widgets/README.md

+# GoodDay Widgets

+This document covers all available widgets for the GoodDay app.

+## Available Widgets

+1. **Year Grid Widget** - Year-at-a-glance calendar grid
+2. **Random Doodle Widget** - Random doodle from the past year
+3. **Anniversary Widget** - Future anniversary countdown (NEW)

+---

-# GoodDay Year Grid Widget
+# Year Grid Widget

 This widget displays a year-at-a-glance grid showing all 365 days of the current year, with visual indicators for past days, present day, future days, and days with entries.